-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not under the control of a member of staff. - Paper archived records are stored securely within the School and regularly checked against the School data retention schedule. - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is unrestricted access. - Where personal information needs to be taken off site, there must be appropriate levels of protection via encryption and passwords if electronic, or in secure storage otherwise. - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops, and other electronic devices.
-Staff and pupils are reminded to change their passwords at regular intervals. - Encryption software is used to protect all portable devices and removable media, such as laptops and USB devices. - Staff who store personal information on their private devices are expected to follow the same security procedures as for school-owned equipment (see our Bring your own device (BYOD) policy for more information).

-- No sensitive personal data is to be retained onto private devices and data must be stored on the School cloud systems. - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected.
+- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use - Paper archived records are stored securely within the school and regularly checked against the school data retention schedule - Papers containing confidential personal data must not be left on office and classroom desks, on staffroom tables, pinned to notice/display boards, or left anywhere else where there is general access - Where personal information needs to be physically taken off site, staff must sign it in and out from the school office - Passwords that are at least 8 characters long containing letters and numbers are used to access school computers, laptops and other electronic devices.
+Staff and pupils are reminded to change their passwords at regular intervals - Encryption software or two step authentications is used to protect all portable devices and removable media, such as laptops and USB devices - Staff who process and view personal information on their personal devices are expected to follow the same security procedures as for school-owned equipment (see our Bring your own device (BYOD) policy for more information). - No personal data is to be retained on personal ICT equipment.
+If transferred to a personal device, then once processing is completed, any local copy is securely deleted.
+If cloud-based storage is used as the prime storage for personal data then, as per the latest ICO guidance, the school will not include a search of personal ICT equipment within any Subject Access Request - Where we need to share personal data with a third party, we carry out due diligence and take reasonable steps to ensure it is stored securely and adequately protected

-Further details of the School data storage procedures can be seen in the School Data Retention and Destruction policy.
+Further details of the school data storage procedures can be seen in the School Retention Period policy.

-22. Disposal of records
+23 Disposal of records